 My heart sank along with my shoulders.
 It was then that I noticed the ragged clothing, the unkempt hair, and the sun-weathered skin.
 No, this was not a previously planned scheme to make me feel sorry for her.
 This was possibly everyday life for her and countless others.

 I was but one person.
 What could I do to help?
-I knew I had no money on me so I couldn't give her any.
-I searched through my bag for anything remotely resembling food.
-Maybe I had some gum, or package of crackers, which I sometimes kept in there.
+I knew I had no money on me, so I couldn't give her any.
+While she continued to dig, I searched through my bag for anything remotely resembling food.
+Maybe I had some gum, or a package of crackers, which I sometimes kept in there.
 There wasn't even a granola bar to give her.
 Time was ticking by and I needed to go.